sukjo/dynamic_resume/README.md

 From there, you can customize the content from within the Google Spreadsheet.
 Make sure to always "freeze" the first row of each tab, since this will let the API know how to find the column headers.
 If you change the names of any tabs or columns, you'll have to update them in the `script.js` as well.

 The special ingredient here is the `visibility` column, which allows you to include or exclude an experience in a quick and non-destructive way.
-This is helpful when you need to refine your past experiences for a specific role, or if you want to keep your past and current résumé data all in one place.
+This is helpful when you need to refine your past experiences for a specific role, or if you want to keep your past and current resume data all in one place.

 ![a user checks two unchecked 'visibility' boxes on the spreadsheet, then refreshes the locally-hosted web page to watch it add the new rows in live ttime](/screengrabs/screenrec.gif "resume updating in live time")

-Once you're happy with the contents, serve your site to localhost in the browser and use the `print` command to open up a preview of your fully formatted résumé.
+Once you're happy with the contents, serve your site to localhost in the browser and use the `print` command to open up a preview of your fully formatted resume.
 You can either print the document directly or save the file as a PDF to send off into the world.

 ![a print preview of the resume, perfectly formatted for a standard A4 sheet](/screengrabs/screenshot_1.png "print preview")